Ratchagan: Plot

-Ajay (Nagarjuna) is an unemployed youth who always gets into trouble because of his temper.
-He gets heated up when he encounters anyone committing a crime; he takes the law into his own hands, beats them up and then gives them some free advice.
-Ajay's father Padmanabhan (S. P. Balasubrahmanyam), who works for an insurance firm, is very unhappy with his son's attitude, and tries his best to change his attitude through a meditation expert, but fails in this matter as the expert suggests that Ajay's anguish is reasonable.
-Ajay meets Sonia (Sushmita Sen) through his father, and she falls in love with him.
+Ajay is an unemployed youth who always gets into trouble because of his temper.
+He gets enraged when he encounters anyone committing a crime; he takes the law into his own hands, beats them up and then gives them unsolicited advice.
+Ajay's father Padmanabhan, who works for an insurance firm, is very unhappy with his son's attitude, and tries his best to change his behaviour through a meditation expert, but fails in this matter as the expert suggests that Ajay's anguish is reasonable.
+Ajay meets Sonia Sriram through his father, and she falls in love with him.
 What Sonia likes about Ajay is his temper and anger when he encounters anything, which is against the law.
 Sonia gets Padmanabhan's help to get Ajay to love her.
-Still, Ajay is not interested in her and seriously rejects her at first; but he later changes his mind after going through some unusual situations, and love blossoms between them.
+Still, Ajay is not interested in her and rejects her at first; but he later changes his mind after going through some unusual situations, and love blossoms between them.

-Sonia's father, Sriram (Girish Karnad), is an industrialist who owns the Daewoo automotive manufacturing facility.
+Sonia's father, Sriram, is an industrialist who owns the DCM-Daewoo automotive manufacturing facility in Chennai.
 He has no objection to his daughter's relationship with Ajay, but has one condition: Ajay must become employed in his factory, control his temper for three months, and not get into any fight whatsoever, even if he encounters a crime happening in front of his eyes.
 If Ajay cannot do this, he will not be allowed to marry Sonia.
-With a heavy heart, Ajay agrees to the condition; Sonia's love for Ajay deepens, and Sriram offers Ajay a job in his factory.
-Sriram actually has his own problems with his factory in a loss; ten of his workers are working with his rival and younger stepbrother Gnaneswar (Raghuvaran), and they hamper the progress of his factory with frequent, pre-planned mishaps.
+With a heavy heart, Ajay agrees to the conditions; Sonia's love for Ajay deepens, and Sriram offers Ajay a job in his factory.
+Sriram actually has his own problems with his factory in a loss; ten of his workers are working with his rival and younger stepbrother Gnaneswar, and they hamper the progress of his factory with frequent, pre-planned mishaps.
 This leads to the factory's property loss.